European-XFEL/Karabo/doc/library/pythonApiMiddlelayer.rst

 This is useful if many devices have to be accessed for only a short interaction, that does not warrant the overhead of creating a proxy.
 It should be noted that most of that overhead is to inquire the current state of devices.
-This is why there is not non-proxy version to inspect the state of a remote device, as for this it is more efficient to create a proxy.
+This is why there is no non-proxy version to inspect the state of a remote device, as for this it is more efficient to create a proxy.